Patterson-Sullivan and Wigner distributions of convex-cocompact hyperbolic surfaces: Introduction

 \subsection{Acknowledgments}

-The authors are grateful to Tobias Weich for suggesting this project and valuable feedback, {to Yannick Guedes-Bonthonneau for fruitful discussions}, and to Joachim Hilgert for the discussion of Lemma~\ref{lem:beta}.
+The authors are grateful to Tobias Weich for suggesting this project and valuable feedback, to Yannick Guedes-Bonthonneau for fruitful discussions, to Joachim Hilgert for valuable advice and for explaining many details from the work \cite{HHS12} to us, and to Job Kuit for helpful remarks on some representation theoretic aspects regarding Helgason boundary values.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 491392403 – TRR 358.
 B.D.\ has received further funding from the DFG through the Priority Program (SPP) 2026 “Geometry at Infinity”.
+Finally, we warmly thank an anonymous referee whose suggestions led to corrections and substantial improvements in this paper.